What's a Universal Windows Platform (UWP) app?

 The Microsoft design system is named Fluent.
 The Fluent Design System is a set of UWP features combined with best practices for creating apps that perform beautifully on all types of Windows-powered devices.
 Fluent experiences adapt and feel natural on devices from tablets to laptops, from PCs to televisions, and on virtual reality devices.
 See The Fluent Design System for UWP apps for an introduction to Fluent Design.

 Good design is the process of deciding how users will interact with your app, in addition to how it will look and function.
 User experience plays a huge part in determining how happy people will be with your app, so don't skimp on this step.
 Design basics introduces you to designing a Universal Windows app.
-See the Introduction to Universal Windows Platform (UWP) apps for designers for information on designing UWP apps that delight your users.
-Before you start coding, see the device primer to help you think through the interaction experience of using your app on all the different form factors you want to target.
+See the device primer to help you think through the interaction experience of using your app on all the different form factors you want to target.

 In addition to interaction on different devices, plan your app to embrace the benefits of working across multiple devices.
 For example: